omoerbeek/pdns/pdns/recursordist/docs/dnssec.rst

 Runtime Configuration of Negative Trust Anchors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :doc:`manpages/rec_control.1` command can be used to manage the negative trust anchors of a running instance.
+The :doc:`manpages/rec_control.1` command or the REST API can be used to manage the negative trust anchors of a running instance.
 These runtime settings are lost when restarting the recursor, more permanent NTAs should be added to the :ref:`setting-yaml-recursor.lua_config_file` with ``addNTA()`` or to :ref:`setting-yaml-dnssec.negative_trustanchors`.

+Since 5.4.0, runtime modifications to the NTA list are re-applied after issuing a ``rec_control reload-yaml`` command.

 Adding a negative trust anchor is done with the ``add-nta`` command (that optionally accepts a reason):